Are you rethinking your wedding plans because of a crisis?

 First, remember things are changing all the time— but the reality is that the situation is extremely fluid at the moment.
 Depending on where you live and where your venue is, you could suddenly find either you or the venue back in lockdown, or rules could be very quickly relaxed.

-Always double check on the government websites for the country you’re getting married in on what you can and can’t do at your wedding.
+If it’s a global crisis like a pandemic, always double check on the government websites for the country you’re getting married in on what you can and can’t do at your wedding, as well as for your own country if you’re having an international or destination wedding.
 Also check with your venue and suppliers, as they may have stricter guidelines, especially if it’s a smaller venue or is difficult to move around in and social distance from others.

 What are the latest rules?

-jonathan borba F8 B78 gf7U unsplash scaled - How to have an amazing wedding during a pandemic
+wedding pandemic jonathan borba F8 B78 gf7U unsplash - How to have an amazing wedding during a crisis—like a pandemic...

 Maybe you’re thinking about eloping abroad, after all, if you thinking about a wedding that’s limited to you two, or just a very small group, somewhere warm and sunny and idyllically beautiful can seem really appealing.

-Check out this link to find out the latest guidelines on where you go to get married without having to self-isolate for two weeks on your return.
+Check to find out the latest guidelines on where you go to get married without perhaps having to self-isolate or go into quarantine on your return.

 When I was planning to get married, a part of me just wanted to elope and tie the knot somewhere beautiful, the Scottish Highlands, on a beach, a castle—just somewhere out of this world, but I didn’t feel I could as it would upset my family too much.
 But Covid-19 makes this option much more attractive and acceptable.